AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 You need to check and meet the prerequisites for the stitching method you specify: [field-based stitching](fbs.md#prerequisites) or [graph-based stitching](gbs.md#prerequisites).

 ## Preflight checks

 If you meet the prerequisites, you might want to perform some preflight checks on the data in the event dataset before you enable identity stitching:

-* If you are going to use XDM schema fields for persistent ID or person ID, ensure that identities are marked properly in the schema for the event dataset.
+* If you are going to use [Experience Data Model (XDM) schema](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/home) fields for persistent ID or person ID, ensure that identities are marked properly in the schema for the event dataset.
 [See Identity namespace overview](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces).
 * Verify identity coverage for both persistent ID and person ID:

-  * **Persistent ID**
+  * **[!UICONTROL Persistent ID]**

     Query 7 days of data where your persistent ID field is not null and divide by a query of 7 days of data for all events in your dataset.
 This percentage should be above 95%.